-2. Procedural Fairness
+Procedural Fairness

-- 2.1.
-All students have the right to be treated fairly and with dignity in an environment that is free from harassment, intimidation, disruption and discrimination. - 2.2.
-Procedural Fairness involves two key concepts: - a) the hearing rule - b) the right to an unbiased decision - 2.3.
-The hearing rule is the right of the person who has had allegations made against them to: - a) know the specific allegations and any other information which will be taken into account when considering the matter - b) know the process for considering the matter - c) respond to the allegations - d) know how to seek a review of the decision made in response to the allegations - 2.4.
-The right to an unbiased decision: - a) an impartial investigation and decision-making process - b) an unbiased decision maker. - 2.5.
+- 1.1.
+All students have the right to be treated fairly and with dignity in an environment that is free from harassment, intimidation, disruption and discrimination. - 1.2.
+Procedural Fairness involves two key concepts: - 1) The hearing rule - 2) The right to an unbiased decision - 1.3.
+The hearing rule is the right of the person who has had allegations made against them to: - a) Know the specific allegations and any other information which will be taken into account when considering the matter - b) Know the process for considering the matter - c) Respond to the allegations - d) Know how to seek a review of the decision made in response to the allegations - 1.4.
+The right to an unbiased decision guarantees: - a) An impartial investigation and decision-making process - b) An unbiased decision maker - 1.5.
 In implementing these procedures, the Principal will take into account the student's age, background, individual needs, developmental level and any disability.
 The Principal will also consider the safety, care and welfare of the student, staff and other students in the class and school.

-3. Corporal punishment
+2. Corporal Punishment